 DCS mode sets the scanner to receive transmissions using frequency modulation (FM) with Digital Coded Squelch (DCS) subaudible data signaling.
 DCS is very similar to CTCSS, except that a digital code is transmitted instead of an audio tone.
 Like CTCSS, DCS allows multiple users to share a single radio frequency without hearing each other's transmissions.
+In your PRO-97 scanner, the DCS feature can be used to block the reception of transmissions on a shared channel to only those that use the DCS tone that you have specified.
 DCS mode also features a Code Search setting that allows you to instantly display and store unknown codes into the channel memory.
 DCS data can sometimes be heard as a low "purring" sound in the background of a voice transmission.
 Some DCS systems transmit a special "turn off code" at the end of each transmission.
 The turn off code causes a properly equipped receiver to mute before the transmission ends, eliminating the "squelch tail" burst of noise the commonly occurs when the signal is lost.